canjs/can-fixture/docs/can-fixture.md

   @param {can-fixture/types/ajaxSettings} ajaxSettings An object that is used to match values on an XHR object, namely the url and method. url can be templated like `/todos/{_id}`.
   @param {can-fixture.requestHandler} requestHandler Handles the request and provides a response.
+  @return {Array<can-fixture/types/ajaxSettings>}  Returns an array of any fixtures that are replaced by the fixture that is added.

 @signature `fixture( ajaxSettings, url )`